SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/zscaler-private-access.md

 The Sumo Logic app for Zscaler Private Access uses LSS to send the following logs, as documented [here](https://help.zscaler.com/zpa/about-log-streaming-service):

-* App Connector Status: Information related to an App Connector's availability and connection to ZPA.
+* **App Connector Status**.
+Information related to an App Connector's availability and connection to ZPA.
 To learn more, see [App Connector Status Log Fields](https://help.zscaler.com/zpa/connector-status-log-fields).
-* User Activity: Information on end user requests to Applications.
+* **User Activity**.
+Information on end user requests to Applications.
 To learn more, see [User Activity Log Fields](https://help.zscaler.com/zpa/user-activity-log-fields).
-* User Status: Information related to an end user's availability and connection to ZPA.
+* **User Status**.
+Information related to an end user's availability and connection to ZPA.
 To learn more, see [User Status Log Fields](https://help.zscaler.com/zpa/user-status-log-fields).
-* Browser Access Logs: HTTP log information related to Browser Access.
+* **Browser Access Logs**.
+HTTP log information related to Browser Access.
 To learn more, see[ Browser Access Log Fields](https://help.zscaler.com/zpa/browser-access-log-fields) and [About Browser Access](https://help.zscaler.com/zpa/about-BrowserAccess).
-* Audit Logs: Session information for all admins accessing the ZPA Admin Portal.
+* **Audit Logs**.
+Session information for all admins accessing the ZPA Admin Portal.
 To learn more, see [Audit Log Fields](https://help.zscaler.com/zpa/about-audit-log-fields) and [About Audit Logs](https://help.zscaler.com/zpa/about-audit-logs).

 ## Collect logs for the Zscaler Private Access (ZPA) app